Strengthening Cyber Defenses

 The tech sector supports cybersecurity on several fronts, including by developing secure software and systems; monitoring and securely managing systems; and supporting the cybersecurity of customers.
 Cloud, enterprise, and platform technology companies, including Microsoft, have special responsibilities and capabilities, such as notifying customers of attacks, disrupting attacks and hostile infrastructure, and collaborating with government agencies.

 Microsoft partners can support strengthened cybersecurity in several ways as well.
-In addition to following cybersecurity best practices, partners can advise their customers about the importance of maintaining cyber hygiene—and point them toward resources such as the “Actionable Insights” of Microsoft’s Digital Defense Report.
+In addition to following cybersecurity best practices, partners can advise their customers about the importance of maintaining cyber hygiene—and point them toward resources such as the “Actionable Insights” of Microsoft’s annual Digital Defense Report and Microsoft’s Digital Threat Analysis Center (DTAC) reports on nation-state cyber operations.
 Microsoft partners can also help mitigate the impact of attacks and help customers restore systems.

 At appropriate moments during policy discussions, Voices for Innovation may also encourage partners to share their expertise and experience with policymakers.
 Partners have a unique perspective that can help policymakers better understand the threat landscape and impacts on small businesses.